jerrykrinock/ShortcutRecorder/README.md

 • Supports Dark Mode in macOS 10.14 Mojave
 • Objective-C
 • Manual Retain/Release
 • Source code only; no framework, no demo project, no unit tests
 • Simple: Only 5x2=10 source code files

-• All vector drawing in code; no png files or other resources
+• All drawing is done in code (vector drawings); no png files or other resources
 • Unique feature: Option to ignore validation from the current application; useful for "cross-application" global keyboard shortcuts

 If you don't like these features, you may wish to consider instead: